El Yunque National Forest: Swimming

 El Yunque National Forest offers many opportunities for swimming in natural pools often found at the base of waterfalls, such as that of La Mina Falls and the Juan Diego area off PR-191.
 Some areas available for swimming are the Quebrada Grande Recreation Area and the Espíritu Santo Observation Point off PR-186, the Sabana Recreation Area off the southern section of PR-191 in Naguabo, and the Angelito and Puente Roto Recreation Areas off PR-988 in Luquillo.
-Most of these areas are prone to flash flooding and as such they are often closed according to weather conditions.
+Most of these areas are prone to flash flooding and, as such, they are often closed according to weather conditions.

 Baño Grande and Baño de Oro are two former swimming pools and recreational areas popular between the 1930s and 1960s.
 These manmade pools were built by the Civilian Conservation Corps during the New Deal era by damming creeks belonging to the La Mina River watershed.
 They were closed due to a series of drownings and other safety issues.
 Although swimming is no longer possible at these pools, they are preserved as historic sites and have been listed in the National Register of Historic Places due to their historic and architectural value since 2017 and 2020, respectively.
 Baño de Oro now serves as a watershed garden and Baño Grande is now a popular scenic spot.

 El Portal Rainforest Center

-Opened in 1996, the El Portal Rainforest Center was designed by Segundo Cardona, FAIA of Sierra Cardona Ferrer Architects to give visitors an introduction to what the rainforest looks like.
+Opened in 1996, the El Portal Rainforest Center was designed by Segundo Cardona, FAIA of Sierra Cardona Ferrer Architects, to give visitors an introduction to what the rainforest looks like.

 Built on a 28,434-acre tropical forest, the Portal was built as a model headquarters for ecotourism and economic development and training, the center was built to educate those concerned about the wellbeing of the Caribbean National Forest and preserve the unique tropical forest heritage and environment.
 It is located within the national forest in the municipality of Río Grande.

 A walkway set at 60 ft above the ground allows for a view of the tops of trees, and another walkway winds along tree bases.
 Exhibits at the center focus on the plants and animals of the rainforest, the importance of rainforests around the world, and threats to rainforests and efforts to conserve them.

-The entry experience begins atop an elevated walkway that unites the facility with the surrounding forest and provides views to the mountain peaks, ocean and reforested terrain.
-The Center contains 9,000 square feet of exhibits, an enclosed theater, conference center classrooms and laboratories, as well as administrative offices.
-To preserve natural conditions, care was taken to use existing openings for roads, parking areas and buildings while the arrival sequence and parking lots were designed with contours to save existing trees.
+The entry experience begins atop an elevated walkway that unites the facility with the surrounding forest and provides views of the mountain peaks, the ocean, and reforested terrain.
+The Center contains 9,000 square feet of exhibits, an enclosed theater, conference center, classrooms, and laboratories, as well as administrative offices.
+To preserve natural conditions, care was taken to use existing openings for roads, parking areas, and buildings, while the arrival sequence and parking lots were designed with contours to save existing trees.

-The Portal has survived several major hurricanes including Hurricane Georges.
-On September 21, 2017, Hurricane Maria on caused major damages to the center and renovations are underway as of 2020.
+The Portal has survived several major hurricanes, including Hurricane Georges.
+On September 21, 2017, Hurricane Maria caused major damage to the center, and renovations are underway as of 2020.
 El Portal Rainforest Center reopened to visitors in January 2022.